STREAM – “Sensing Our Waters To Make Sense Of Our Changing Environment”

-STREAM (Sensor Technologies for Remote Environmental Aquatic Monitoring) will extend marine monitoring paradigms beyond the current state of the art systems to deliver an affordable solution to the high temporal and spatial resolution monitoring of coastal waters, thus generating a non-intrusive living laboratory, where the complex interplay of multiple systems.
+STREAM (Sensor Technologies for Remote Environmental Aquatic Monitoring) will extend marine monitoring paradigms beyond the current state of the art systems to deliver an affordable solution to the high temporal and spatial resolution monitoring of coastal waters, thus generating a non-intrusive living laboratory, where the complex interplay of multiple systems can be monitored, analysed and understood.
 The STREAM technologies will be deployed in three phases, commencing with the deployment of the current state of the art sensor technologies which will be obtained via procurement.
 While providing important information on marine status, these technologies will also provide a performance benchmark for the STREAM designed and manufactured sensors, which will be deployed in phase two and three.
-Systems can be monitored, analysed and understood.
 The application of high-level data analytic strategies extends beyond the current state of the art marine monitoring systems.
 These strategies will apply advanced ‘data mining’ concepts to unlock hidden and otherwise in accessible information from the data.

 STREAM, will design, test and manufacture a range of marine sensors using low cost, ‘green’ additive manufacturing techniques.
 These sensors will be calibrated, deployed and benchmarked against existing state of the art marine sensors currently approved for marine monitoring applications.
 The expected performance and low-cost advantage of these technologies provides a route to ubiquitous marine monitoring applications, thus enabling adaptation methodologies to be devised based on accurate high resolution spatial and temporal assessments of the chemical balance of marine waters.